ganrad/ocp-fis2-po/README.md

 An application template allows developers and IT Operations staff to deploy FIS applications to OpenShift by filling out a form in the OpenShift console and allows them to adjust deployment parameters.
 The S2I application template workflow allows IT Operations staff to rapidly deploy and promote FIS applications across multiple regions - Test -> Pre-Production -> Production.

-Follow the steps outlined below to deploy this RESTFul application using the S2I application template workflow:
+Follow the steps outlined below to deploy this RESTFul FIS application using the S2I application template workflow:

 1. Login to the OpenShift Web Console and create a new project.
 Name the project `purchase-orders`.
 If you created the project using the OpenShift CLI, then make sure your current project is 'purchase-orders' by using the command below.
 The output of this command should display your current project.
 ```